monero-project/monero-site/knowledge-base/moneropedia/account.md

 Those familiar with Monero's predecessors will be more familiar with the term *wallet* to describe this.
 In Monero we call this an account, and it is a private account owned and operated by a Monero user.

 Your account contains all of the Monero @transactions you have sent and received.
 Your account balance is a sum of all the Monero you've received, less the Monero you've sent.
 When using Monero you may notice that your account has two balances, a locked and an unlocked balance.
 The unlocked balance contains funds that can be spent immediately, and the locked balance contains funds that you can't spend right now.
-You may receive a transaction that has an @unlocktime set, or you may have sent some Monero and are waiting for the @change to come back to your wallet, both situations that could lead to those funds being locked for a time.
+You may receive a transaction that has an @unlock-time set, or you may have sent some Monero and are waiting for the @change to come back to your wallet, both situations that could lead to those funds being locked for a time.

 A key difference between traditional electronic currency and Monero is that your account resides only under your control, normally on your computer, and cannot be accessed by anyone else if you [practice good security](#practicing-good-security).